SAP Build Process Automation : Understand the Outlook library to read mails

 Hello bot builders !

-With SAP Intelligent RPA (and especially SAP Intelligent RPA 2.0), it is quite easy to build bots to automate your processes.
+With SAP Build Process Automation, it is quite easy to build bots to automate your processes.
 But when it comes to Outlook, things might become a little complicated if you don’t have a quite good understanding of how this library is designed and how it works.

 Overview of the library